Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening

 \section{Introduction}

+Hand-drawn 2D animation is extensively used in the animation industry for unique artistic expression, emotional depth and versatility.
+Notably, Your Name (2016) and Big Fish \& Begonia (2016) achieved enormous success in recent years.
 The hand-drawn 2D animation workflow typically involves three key stages: sketching keyframes, inbetweening keyframes to produce intermediate sketch frames (i.e., inbetweens), and colorization to produce the final, full-color animations.
 The meticulous creation of inbetweens is crucial for achieving a smooth animation with lifelike motion transitions, effectively conveying the intended story or message.
 For a feature-length animation created through this process, the sheer volume of required inbetweens can be staggering~\cite{thomas1995illusion}, making it a highly specialized and labor-intensive task and serving as a limiting factor in overall animation productivity.